 If you sweat, you lose more than water.
 You also lose important elements, notably sodium and potassium.
 Most meals will replenish sodium and potassium levels but you might find it helpful to take supplements between times.
-For example, a bag of crisps at elevenses or tea.
+For example, a bag of crisps or a banana at elevenses or tea.

 Supplements in your water bottle can also be helpful.
 There are three basic types: